top of page

 Dealing With Intrusive Thoughts

-Most of us have experienced intrusive thoughts at some point in our lives .
-They often arrive at times of high stress and can fill our...
+Most of us have experienced intrusive thoughts at some point in our lives.
+They often arrive at times of high stress and can fill our heads with unhelpful 'what if' scenarios and irrational fears that leave us preoccupied or distressed.

 Caroline Clarke